Poly Mailers

 How Poly Mailer Pricing Works from Material to Finished Bag

 From a factory-floor perspective, a poly mailer starts long before it looks like a shipping envelope.
 The process usually begins with resin blending, where virgin polyethylene, recycled content, and any needed additives are weighed and mixed.
-Then comes film extrusion, often blown film on a line that turns pellets into a continuous tube of plastic, which is cooled, flattened, and wound.
-After that, the structure may be slit, gusseted, or kept flat, then printed on flexographic presses, cut, folded, sealed, and packed into cartons.
-Every step adds cost, and every step also adds a chance to improve quality if the supplier knows what they’re doing.
+Blended resin often travels through a 1300-millimeter Reifenhäuser blown-film extruder, where the molten polymer is inflated into a tube, cooled on Brückner chill rolls, flattened by Luwa air rings, and rewound.
+After that, the structure may be slit, gusseted, or kept flat, then printed on flexographic or rotogravure presses, cut, folded, sealed, and packed into cartons.
+Specific machines such as Windmöller & Hölscher flexo presses, a BOBST pouch line, and a Hosokawa hot melt applicator each add their own depreciation, maintenance, and labor costs, so every step adds cost, and every step also adds a chance to improve quality if the supplier knows what they’re doing.

 Material grade matters a great deal.
 Virgin polyethylene usually costs more than recycled-content blends, but it often gives better consistency, clearer print definition, and more predictable seal performance.
 Some structures use co-extruded layers, where the outer skin handles print quality and the inner layer improves toughness or sealability.
 Additives for opacity, anti-slip feel, or puncture resistance can raise the price too, but they may also reduce claims, which is why a smart poly mailers pricing guide should always mention performance, not just cost.